Factors That Influence Food Choices

 Unfortunately, in many parts of the world where food is scarce it is impossible to have any choice at all when it comes to food.
 This is an incredibly sad fact of life.
 And it certainly requires a staunch and sustained effort on the human race to eradicate.
 For many of us, however, it is possible to have some say in what foods are bought and eaten.

 Without a doubt, how much food costs is an important factor that influences food choices.
 Frequently, how much money we have at our disposal severely restricts what food we can buy.
-This is especially true when healthier foods tend to cost more than heavily processed, nutrient-drained foods.
+This is especially true when more nutritious foods tend to cost more than heavily processed, nutrient-drained foods.

-With guidance from health professionals and a little self-research, learning to buy and eat healthier foods is no doubt possible, even on a tight budget.
+With guidance from health professionals and a little self-research, learning to buy and eat nutritious foods is no doubt possible, even on a tight budget.

 How much money we make is certainly one of the factors that influence food choices.
 And there are a number of reasons that contribute here, according to BMC Health.